-What staff should do it they have concerns about safeguarding practices in the School

-Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding regimes, these should be raised in accordance with the School's whistleblowing procedures, which can be found via the United Learning Hub.
+What staff should do it they have concerns about safeguarding practices in the School procedures, which can be found via the United Learning Hub.
 There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.